bell07/bashscripts-switch_gentoo/README.md

 # Use the toolchain
 ## Cross compiling
-call `./qemu-chroot.sh` to enter the qemu build chroot `env-update && source /etc/profile` for the first time `emerge --usepkg sys-devel/distcc` for faster future compiling (pre-configured) emerge things you need
+- call `./qemu-chroot.sh` to enter the qemu build chroot
+- `env-update && source /etc/profile` for the first time
+- `emerge --usepkg sys-devel/distcc` for faster future compiling (pre-configured, may you need disable the feature in make.conf temporary)
+- emerge things you need
-Copy the `./packages` folder to your web server for binhost
+- Copy the `./packages` folder to your web server for binhost

 ## build the system stage3
-Be sure you have all system packages in binhost.
-Of not, recompile them using cross-compiling above call the `./target-cfg/02_build_stage.sh`
+- Be sure you have all system packages in binhost.
+Of not, recompile them using cross-compiling above
+- call the `./target-cfg/02_build_stage.sh`
-You find an `switch-gentoo-stage3.tar.gz` file and extracted the `stage3` in `./out/` directory
+- You find an `switch-gentoo-stage3.tar.gz` file and extracted the `stage3` in `./out/` directory